Ysoroko/FT_SPLIT_TESTER/README.md

 --------------------------------------------------------------------------------------------------------------------------------------
 SETTING UP:
-1) Git clone this repo anywhere you want
+1) Git clone this repo inside your libft folder containing your "ft_split.c" file

-2) a) In Makefile, replace the first line next to SRCS by a path to your own ft_split.c file.
+2) Optionally, you can manually provide the path to your ft_split.c file in Makefile
       Example: /Users/jdoe/libft/ft_split.c \

-   b) If you have any local functions your fr_split.c is using, add them as a separate line.
-      Example: /Users/jdoe/libft/ft_strlen.c \

 3) a) For MacOs, ignore this part, everything is already set up for the tester to count the memory used.